virtualidentityag/component-library-template/CONTRIBUTING.md

 ### Feature Branches / Bugfix Branches

-This branches represents a new feature (a user story in agile projects).
-Create one of these branches for each story/feature or bugfix you want to develop to seperate unfinished work from the code base.
+These branches represent a new feature (a user story in agile projects).
+Create one of these branches for each story/feature or bugfix you want to develop to separate unfinished work from the code base.

 * branch from development
 * merge to development